Javonn-Alleyne/Digitization-Playbook/updates.md

 4. When stitching, use the Photomerge tool in Photoshop and check for any color or light discrepancies.
 5. Lighting can change during object movement—try to keep it consistent to avoid mismatched images.

-# Adobe Photoshop - Stitching Process
+# Stiching On VERSA - Adobe Photoshop
 ## Step 1: Open Adobe Photoshop
 1. Launch Photoshop on your computer.